go-macaron/docs/middlewares/binding.md

 To get data from JSON payloads, simply use the `json:` struct tags instead of `form:`.

+{% hint style="tip" %}
-**Pro Tip** Use [JSON-to-Go](http://mholt.github.io/json-to-go/) to correctly convert JSON to a Go type definition.
+Use [JSON-to-Go](http://mholt.github.io/json-to-go/) to correctly convert JSON to a Go type definition.
 It's useful if you're new to this or the structure is large/complex.
+{% endhint %}

 ### Binding to interfaces